 Quick example of a lender credit:

 Loan type: 30-year fixed

 Rate with lender-paid compensation and lender credit: 4%

-A Lender Credit Will Raise Your Interest Rate
+A Lender Credit Will Raise Your Mortgage Rate

 - To reduce or eliminate all out-of-pocket closing costs

-- So you still pay for these costs, just indirectly as opposed to upfront
+- So you still pay for these costs, just indirectly over the life of the loan as opposed to upfront

 As you can see, in the scenario above the borrower actually qualifies for a par mortgage rate of 3.5%.
 However, they are offered a rate of 4%, which allows the loan originator to get paid for handling the loan, and provides the borrower with a credit toward their closing costs.

 The loan originator’s lender-paid compensation may have pushed the interest rate up to 3.75%, but there are still closing costs to consider.
 They may bump the interest rate further to 4%, using a “lender credit” to cover those costs so the borrower can refinance for “free.”
 This is known as a no closing cost loan.